MichaelArellanox/MichaelArellanox/README.md

 📊 **Projects**

-I have created a guide to showcase my [projects](https://github.com/MichaelArellanox/Portfolio)
+I have created a guide to showcase my [projects](https://github.com/MichaelArellanox/Portfolio).
+Portfolio is still not completed.

 💡 **Skills**